-- The Chief Operating Officer or their designee will monitor any situation that may warrant an early dismissal and will make the determination to do so. - The Operations Chief will designate people to arrange transportation for students.

-- The Public Information Officer will activate use of the District's mass communication system. - The Public Information Officer will contact local media, post the information on the website and social media sites utilized by the District. - The Liaison Officer will notify each of the building principals.
+- The Superintendent or their designee will monitor any situation that may warrant an early dismissal and will make the determination to do so. - The Incident Commander will designate people to arrange transportation for students. - The Public Information Officer will activate use of the District's mass communication system. - The Public Information Officer will contact the local media, post the information on the website and social media sites utilized by the District. - The Liaison Officer will notify each of the building principals.